nigelcharman/ombfw-videos/updating-omb-status-video/script.md

 <!-- Observations are synchronised hourly from iNaturalist to the CAMS weed map.

-iNaturalist provides a mobile app and can be used via a browser.
+iNaturalist provides a mobile app and can be used via a browser. -->

-To update the status of weed patches, we need to use the browser version (you can only currently update your own observations on mobile). -->
+To update the status of weed patches, we need to use the browser version of iNaturalist.

 ---
 ![](iNaturalist screenshot.png)